IQSS/dataverse/CONTRIBUTING.md

 ## Ideas/Feature Requests

-Your idea or feature request might already be captured in the collection of [Dataverse issues] but if not, the best way to bring it to the community's attention is by posting on the [dataverse-community Google Group][].
-You're also welcome make some noise in the [#dataverse IRC channel][] or cram your idea into 140 characters and mention [@dataverseorg][] on Twitter.
+Your idea or feature request might already be captured in the Dataverse [issue tracker] on GitHub but if not, the best way to bring it to the community's attention is by posting on the [dataverse-community Google Group][].
+You're also welcome make some noise in the [#dataverse IRC channel][] (which is [logged][]) or cram your idea into 140 characters and mention [@dataverseorg][] on Twitter.
+To discuss your idea privately, please email it to support@dataverse.org

 Once an idea/feature request has been received by the Dataverse Development Team the process outlined in the image below happens.